nkusyl/EViT/README.md

 This repository will contain the PyTorch training and evaluation code for [EViT](https://arxiv.org/abs/2310.06629).

+The overall pipeline of EViT is illustrated in this figure.

 ![EViT](./figs/EViT.png)

 If you use this code for a paper please cite: